Kashif-CS6/study-managment-portal/README.md

-# 🧠 BroTask — Task Portal for Teams & Siblings
+# 🧠 Study-Managment-Portal — Task Portal for Teams & Siblings

-**BroTask** is a lightweight task management portal built with **Next.js 15, Tailwind CSS, and the MERN stack**, designed to help you assign instructions, track progress, and collaborate — especially with your younger sibling or small teams.
+**Study Managment Portal** is a lightweight task management portal built with **Next.js 15, Tailwind CSS, and the MERN stack**, designed to help you assign instructions, track progress, and collaborate — especially with your younger sibling or small teams.

 ---